MicrosoftDocs/playfab-docs/playfab-docs/features/data/playerdata/player-details.md

 PlayFab offers a wide set of pages for fine tuning and analyzing your player.
 These pages are available from the **Player** toolbar panel, and consist of the following items:

-- [Event History](../../analytics/metrics/event-history.md) for a general overview of events.
 - [Logins](player-logins.md) for inspecting a player's login attempts.
 - [Segments](player-segments.md) for inspecting the segments that a player belongs to.
 - [Statistics](using-player-statistics.md) for inspecting and manipulating a player's statistical values.